PET imaging in Hematology

 Because cancer grows at a faster rate than healthy tissue, cancer cells absorb more of the FDG.
 The PET scanner detects the radiation given off by the FDG and produces color-coded images of the body that show both normal and cancerous tissue.

-A PET scan can show how well certain parts of the body are working, rather than simply showing what they look like.
-The images can clearly show the part of the body being investigated, including any abnormal areas, and can highlight how well certain functions of the body are working.
+A PET scan can show how well certain body parts work rather than simply showing what they look like.
+The images can clearly show the part of the body being investigated, including any abnormal areas, and can highlight how well certain body functions are working.

-PET scans are often combined with CT scans to produce even more detailed images.
+PET scans are often combined with CT scans to produce more detailed images.
 This is known as a PET-CT scan.
-PET-CT scans are generally thought to be more accurate in diagnosing cancer than PET scans alone.
+PET-CT scans are generally considered more accurate in diagnosing cancer than PET scans alone.

 With modern dedicated PET machines, a resolution of approximately 5 mm can be achieved.
-Moreover, using a quantitative approach to interpretation with the standardized uptake value (SUV) (ratio of activity per volume unit over injected activity per body mass), PET imaging is more precise than conventional scintigraphy.
+Moreover, PET imaging is more precise than conventional scintigraphy using a quantitative approach to interpretation with the standardized uptake value (SUV) (ratio of activity per volume unit over injected activity per body mass).

 An SUV of 2.5 or higher is generally considered to be indicative of malignant tissue; however, there has been a wide range of SUVs reported for similar diseases.
 It is important to recognize that an SUV around 2.5 can be measured in non-malignant regions.
 Conversely, small tumors can also exhibit a maximum SUV of < 2.5.